 Pacifist’s voice is provided by Shawn Sides, probably best known for the role of King in the Nadia franchise.
 She seems to have mostly left the industry in 2003, though came back to do voices in DC Universe Online in 2011 alongside Claire Hamilton, who apparently can’t be avoided.

 Lisa and the kids spot one another on the train, and after a few harsh words from Ai, Yu explains his and his sister’s character motivations.
 We confirm that the twins are the children of the married scientist couple from the intro, and learn that their parents have since gone missing.
 Yu presents Lisa with a book their father wrote called Day of Conjunction, which Yu’s been lugging around because it has a photo of his parents on it that he and his sister can use when talking to others about their whereabouts.
-Apparently this family from the early 2000s don’t have any photographs in their house?
+Apparently this family from the early 2000s – this rich family, as is implied here and there – don’t have any photographs in their house?
 Yu tells us that his parents discovered that the pillar of darkness was connected to another dimension called Wonderland, and that the train can take you there.
 Yu treats this like it must be new information to Lisa, even though a discovery this earth-shattering would be common knowledge by now and naturally she already knows, but I suppose he’s just being polite.

 Lisa’s thoughts tell us that that Day of Conjunction is about “the physics of Wonderland,” which I always found baffling, though I admit I’m being petty.
 I mean, sure, that’s probably an interesting topic, but not only does the book seem to be too short, but if Dr. and Dr. Hayakawa really are the first people to make it back from Wonderland, you think their book would have more of a general focus?
 You could probably write a book three times as long after going through the first twelve episodes of the show, just making blunt observations and taking a few photographs, and it would still be scientifically revolutionary!
 But apparently these two walked among magical fields and caverns with unknowable mysteries and species, and their first interest was to see if Galileo’s feather test worked here like it does on Earth?
 Well, I’m certainly happy you found the your dream profession!

-Long story short: since their parents disappeared on a second trip to Wonderland, Yu and Ai explain that they used the burgeoning internet to work out how their parents got to Wonderland, and did the same.
+Long story short: Yu and Ai explain that after their parents disappeared on a second trip to Wonderland, the two of them used the burgeoning internet to work out how their parents got there, and did the same.
 Unfortunately, Lisa isn’t willing to give her own backstory in turn.
 In fact judging by her body language, she only gave up her name up as a flub (which means she’s made two mistakes in her only three on-screen actions), and spends the rest of the soon-to-be-interrupted conversation trying to bullshit an excuse for being here.
 This continues until they’re interrupted by the strange movement of the train.

 The party continues climbing until they find themselves in what looks to be a playground in an abandoned city.
 This is our first look at Wonderland, but it looks much like any similar place on Earth at first glance.
 The only thing irregular about the scene is the sky: orange, with a worrying spiral pattern in the distance.
 As you can see in the screenshot below, they sort of forget about the sky before too long, but it’s a stylish first impression this time around!